gamedevware/charon/docs/advanced/internationalization.rst

 .. code-block:: bash

-  Charon.exe DATA EXPORT --dataBase "c:\my app\gamedata.json" --properties [LocalizedText] --output "c:\my app\text_all_languages.xlsx" --outputFormat xlsx
+  dotnet tool charon DATA EXPORT --dataBase "c:\my app\gamedata.json" --properties [LocalizedText] --output "c:\my app\text_all_languages.xlsx" --outputFormat xlsx

 - Use ``--properties [LocalizedText]`` parameter to indicate that only the properties containing ``LocalizedText`` should be exported.
 - Use ``--languages`` parameter to limit the number of exported languages.